-- On every level of your home, including finished attics and basements. - Inside every bedroom, especially if people sleep with doors closed.
-In the hall near every sleeping area.
-If your home has multiple sleeping areas, install a unit in each.
-If a hall is over 40 feet (12 neters) long, install an Alarm at each end. - At the top of the first-to-second level stairway, and at bottom of basement stairway.
+• In the hall near every sleeping area.
+If your home has multiple sleeping areas, install a unit in each. $\bullet \hspace{0.4cm}$ If a hall is over 40 feet (12 meters) long, install an Alarm at each end.
+At the top of the first-to-second level stairway, and at bottom of basement stairway.
+IMPORTANT!